MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-overview.md

 > [!IMPORTANT]
 > Power BI Desktop projects is currently in **PREVIEW**.
 This information relates to a prerelease feature that may be substantially modified before being released for General Availability (GA).
 Microsoft makes no warranties, expressed or implied, with respect to the information provided here.

-Microsoft Power BI Desktop ***developer mode*** brings Pro BI developer experiences right into Power BI Desktop.
-It provides a suite of features that enable developer focused capabilities like [external tool](../../transform-model/desktop-external-tools.md) support, script and API support, source control with Git integration, and Continuous Integration/Continuous Delivery (CI\CD) with Azure DevOps.

-As part of developer mode, Power BI Desktop introduces a new way to author, collaborate, and save your projects.
+Power BI Desktop introduces a new way to author, collaborate, and save your projects.
 You can now save your work as a ***Power BI Project*** (PBIP).
 As a project, report and dataset *artifact* definitions are saved as individual plain text files in a simple, intuitive folder structure.

 Saving your work as a project has the following benefits: